Article

 Find Mental Clarity

-• Journal or take physical notes to help your mind focus
+- Journal or write physical notes to organize your thoughts.